Article

 6. The parent task waits for all of the child tasks to complete before continuing.

-7. Finally, the parent task sends an email summary to you using Resend and React Email using the 'summaries' it's generated from the child tasks.
+7. Finally, the parent task sends an email summary to you using Resend and React Email using the 'summaries' it has generated from the child tasks.

 Ensure you replace the placeholder email addresses with your own.